aristoteleo/dynamo_readthedocs/docs/source/notebooks/tutorial_hsc_dynamo_basophil_lineage/tutorial_hsc_dynamo_basophil_lineage.rst

    :width: 975px

-It turns out that there RUNX1 and GATA2 form a community that has with mutual activation and self-activation.
+It turns out that RUNX1 and GATA2 form a community that has both mutual activation and self-activation.

-Subsequent Jacobian analyses also confirm the known repression from GATA1 to GATA2, activation from GATA2 back to GATA1, as reported and modeld in `Jan Krumsiek, 2011 <https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0022649>`_. .
+Subsequent Jacobian analyses also confirm the known repression from GATA1 to GATA2, activation from GATA2 back to GATA1, as reported and modeld in `Jan Krumsiek, 2011 <https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0022649>`_.

 .. code:: ipython3